elastic/ecs/rfcs/text/0027-faas-fields.md

  * ECS project (e.g. docs, tooling)
 The goal here is to research and understand the impact of these changes on users in the community and development teams across Elastic.
 2-5 sentences each.
 -->
+- Ingestion mechanisms:
+  - APM server will extend the intake V2 API to accept the new fields and store them with the transaction documents
+  - APM server will extend OpenTelemetry field mapping to account for these new fields
+- Usage mechanisms:
+  - APM UI may utilize the new fields to provide Lambda / serverless specific visualizations (e.g. indicating cold starts on transactions in the waterfall view, showing meta information on lambda service views)
+- ECS project
+  - the concept of self-nesting service and cloud fields under *origin* and *target* needs clear documentation that avoids confusion around when to use which of the fields.
+Tried to address this with the description in the schema for those fields in this PR.

 ## Concerns